Limpapat/basic-python/README.md

-# Welcome to Brach pat haha :p
+# Welcome to Braches pat haha :p

 # Introduction to Python